stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/expose-metrics/expose-metrics.md

 1. Run `tilt up` at the root of your directory.
 Hit the space bar and the browser with `TILT` logs will be shown.
 If everything is green then the changes will be deployed on the cluster.

-1. To find `serviceMonitor` in SAAP, first login with your credentials, go to `API Explorer`, filter by service, find `ServiceMonitor`:
+1. To find `serviceMonitor` in SAAP, first login with your credentials, go to `API Explorer`, filter by service, and find `ServiceMonitor`:

     ![search service monitor](images/search-service-monitor.png)